srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-security-center-for-iot.md

 ### Exercise 8: Configure the Device App

-In this exercise, you will create an IoT Hub device and a .Net Core console application (C#) that will leverage the **Microsoft.Azure.Devices.Client** nuget package to connect to an IoT Hub.
+In this exercise, you will configure an IoT Hub device and a .Net Core console application (C#) that will leverage the **Microsoft.Azure.Devices.Client** nuget package to connect to an IoT Hub.
 The console application will send telemetry every 10 seconds and is designed to exceed the Device to Cloud message threshold configured in the Custom Alert (that you created in the previous exercise).

 #### Task 1: Register New IoT Device